 The primary dispute regarding Stafford's designation as an urban reserve arises under factor #3.
 Although addressed in tandem with factor #1 by the cities, in the LCDC acknowledgment order, and on appeal to the Court of Appeals, the cities' arguments regarding future provision of facilities and services are focused on costs of roads and the cities' financial ability to provide water and sewer services under this factor.
-As described above, the Metro Council finds that factor #1 regarding "efficient use" of existing and future infrastructure is primarily focused on the location of future urban development in relation to existing and planned infrastructure, while factor #3 expressly considers the "cost-effective" provision of urban facilities and services.
-The cities' arguments related to costs of providing transportation, water and sewer services are more appropriately considered under factor #3.
-10 However, the findings above regarding factor #1 are also expressly adopted for purposes of factor #3.
+As described above, the Metro Council finds that factor #1 regarding "efficient use" of existing and future infrastructure is primarily focused on the location of future urban development in relation to existing and planned infrastructure, while factor #3 expressly considers the "cost-effective" provision of urban facilities and services are more appropriately considered under factor #3.
+However, the findings above regarding factor #1 are also expressly adopted for purposes of factor #3.